 Speaking of which…

-14. Date a girl who speaks the target language and not your native language.
+14. Date someone who speaks the target language and not your native language.
 Talk about investment and motivation.
 You’ll be fluent in a month.
-And best of all, if you make her mad or do something wrong, you can claim lost in translation.
+And best of all, if you make them mad or do something wrong, you can claim that it was lost in translation.

 15. If you can’t find someone cute who will put up with you, find a language buddy online.
 There are a number of websites of foreigners who want to learn English who would be willing to trade practice time in their native language for practice in yours.
-Live Mocha is a great resource of this (I’m not a huge fan of their lessons, but the ability to video chat with other members is priceless).
+Live Mocha is a great resource for this (I’m not a huge fan of their lessons, but the ability to video chat with other members is priceless).

 16. Facebook chat + Google Translate = Winning.